wso2-attic/ballerina-message-broker/modules/launcher/src/main/resources/README.md

-# WSO2 Message Broker 4
+# Ballerina Message Broker

-WSO2 Message Broker is a lightweight, easy-to-use, 100% open source message-brokering server.
+Ballerina Message Broker is a lightweight, easy-to-use, 100% open source message-brokering server.
 It uses AMQP 0-9-1 as the messaging protocol.

 ## Building from the source

 Please follow the steps below to build message broker from source code.

-1. Clone or download the source code from this repository (https://github.com/wso2/message-broker)
+1. Clone or download the source code from this repository (https://github.com/ballerina-platform/ballerina-message-broker)
 2. Run the Maven command `mvn clean install` from the root directory of the repository
 3. Extract the message broker distribution created at `message-broker/modules/launcher/target/message-broker-<version>.zip`